tpwres/teczki-polskiego-wrestlingu/content/c/dfw-championship.md

 **TOTAL:** approx. >90 days

-After DFW suspended their operations it is unclear how long final reign lasted, as Norris (later called "Isnorr") held Championship in his possession and appeared with it at [PpW's](@/o/ppw.md) shows.
+After DFW suspended their operations, it is unclear how long the final reign lasted for, as Norris (later called "Isnorr") kept the Championship in his possession and appeared with it at [PpW's](@/o/ppw.md) shows.
 However, it was never defended there.